Front Office Staff

 Rosalee is very familiar with professional sports in Greensboro.
 She worked with the first Greensboro Generals Hockey, Jaycees and GGO, Greensboro/Carolina Monarchs Hockey, the second Greensboro Generals Hockey and the Greensboro Prowlers Arena Football.
 She has volunteered on several worthwhile downtown projects such as, Downtown Greensboro, Inc., The March of Dimes Chef's Auction, Greensboro Chamber of Commerce and the Bicentennial Committee and the Piedmont Triad Sports Club.

-Rosalee and her husband, Jack, just celebrated their 52nd wedding anniversary.
+Rosalee and her husband, Jack, recently celebrated their 53rd wedding anniversary.
 They have a son, Mitchell Brewer, and a daughter, Joanna Brewer Whitesell and husband, Van.
 They have been blessed with two beautiful grandchildren, Spencer and Madison Whitesell.

-Courtney, Director of Promotions and Community Relations, enters her first season with the Grasshoppers and her fourth overall season in professional baseball.
+Courtney, Director of Promotions and Community Relations, enters her second season with the Grasshoppers and her fifth overall season in professional baseball.
 Prior to joining the Grasshoppers, Courtney spent three seasons with the Akron RubberDucks (Aeros), serving as the Director of Merchandise.

 An Ohio native, Courtney was born and raised in Columbus and attended Kent State University where she majored in Communication Studies.
 She is the youngest of three and is anxiously awaiting the birth of her first niece or nephew in the spring.

-Tim enters his first season with the Grasshoppers as the Director of Stadium Operations.
+Tim enters his second season with the Grasshoppers as the Director of Stadium Operations.
 He previously interned with the Hoppers in the summer of 2012.

 Tim attended North Carolina State University where he majored in Statistics with a minor in Parks and Recreation Management.
 He is the oldest of two boys and is looking forward to a great season with the Hoppers!

-Daniel is entering his first season as a Sales Associate with the Greensboro Grasshoppers.
+Daniel is entering his second season as a Sales Associate with the Greensboro Grasshoppers.

 Previously, he spent the 2012 & 2013 seasons as an intern with the Grasshoppers.
 He worked in Group Sales and Operations respectively during those two seasons.